franeyz/bussing/README.md

 ## Overview

-Better Bussing displays all the NYU bus routes in one web app - no more clicking back and forth through different spreadsheets to compare routes and times.
+Better Bussing displays all the NYU bus routes in one web app - no more clicking back and forth through different websites to compare routes and times.
 Users can keep track of their frequently used routes.

 ## Data Model